This website is for anyone interested in

 up by British Leyland and a tragic victim of the politics of the 1970s

-are now very rare in normal service but current operators of the type are listed
+very rare in normal service but current operators of the type are

-continuing to earn their keep in a multitude of uses overseas.
-Ever-faithful
+many more continuing to earn their keep in a multitude of uses

 I hope that whether you are a regular visitor to this site or you have simply stumbled across it you can sense the enjoyment I have derived over many years in compiling it (and continue to do so - there's still a long way to go before I'm "finished" documenting these wonderful timeless vehicles).
 I have recently started a number of new pages which deal with the more unusual and noteworthy aspects of operation and use of the VR, Lodekka, RE and LH models and I thought it was time to share the links for these new pages with you.
 All are still very much under construction so do please come back periodically and see what I have added.
 The first page deals with unfortunate incidents resulting in fire and accident damage.
 Next comes advertising liveries (this will take a long time to complete and so far I have only started the Bristol Omnibus and Eastern Counties pages!).
 Finally there is a repository for operations, uses and conversions which I think merit their own separate entry which I am calling Unusual Bristols.
 Don't forget I have listed some coverage of Bristols on YouTube as well.
 If you have any contributions for any of these pages I would be delighted to hear from you.